Hokuryu Town Office implements residents' idea! "Planting cherry tree seedlings" in Nonno Forest

 Instructor: Kazuo Shibasaki

-"I've been a forestry instructor for about 10 years.
+"I have been working as a forestry instructor for about 10 years.

-Around the end of June, a month and a half after the cherry blossoms have finished blooming, the trees start to bear fruit.
-At first they turn yellow, then red, and finally ripen to a purple-black color.
+Around the end of June, a month and a half after the cherry blossoms have finished blooming, the trees begin to bear fruit.
+At first they are yellow, then red, and finally ripen and turn purple-black.
 The fruit is harvested when it turns black.
-The fruit is washed and peeled to collect the seeds.
-The third graders at Shinryu Elementary School sow the seeds in this hands-on class.
+The fruit is washed, peeled, and the seeds are collected.
+The third graders at Shinryu Elementary School then sow these seeds in an experiential lesson.

 The sown cherry tree seedlings will grow to 30-40cm in the autumn of the following year.
-After a year, by the autumn of the fifth grade, they will have grown to about 1m in height.
-They are then planted in the autumn of the sixth grade in late October to commemorate the graduation from elementary school.
+After a year, by the autumn of the fifth grade, they will have grown into young trees nearly 1m tall.
+Then, in the autumn of the sixth grade, in late October, they are planted to commemorate their graduation from elementary school.

-The three seedlings that will be planted in Nonno Forest this time are just a part of that collection."
+The three seedlings that will be planted in Nonno Forest this time are just a few of them."

 A young cherry tree that holds the dreams of children

-"We protect the saplings by setting up supports and tying them to the supports with hemp rope, then attaching protective material to them.
-In addition, in winter, wild mice are susceptible to eating the new shoots, and if they eat the bark, the trees will wither.
-We attach anti-pest material tubes to the saplings to protect them and take defensive measures," explained Shibasaki, a forestry instructor.
+"We protect the seedlings by setting up supports, attaching protective material to them, and tying them to the supports with hemp rope.
+Furthermore, in winter, wild mice are more likely to eat the new shoots, and if they eat the bark, the trees will wither.
+We attach tubes of material that prevent mice from eating the seedlings to protect them and take defensive measures," explained Shibasaki, a forestry instructor.

 Protective materials are tied to the posts with hemp rope.

-Mayor Sasaki Yasuhiro took time out of his busy schedule to visit and offer his encouragement.
+Mayor Yasuhiro Sasaki took time out of his busy schedule to visit and offer encouragement.

 Mayor Yasuhiro Sasaki and Susumu Yotsuji